Accreditation

 In support of improving patient care, Harvard Medical School is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-• Course only, no Lunch-and-Learn Roundtable Discussions, evening workshops, or MOCA = 33 AMA PRA Category 1 Credits
+• Course only, no Lunch-and-Learn Roundtable Discussions or evening workshops = 37.25 AMA PRA Category 1 Credits

 NURSE ANESTHETISTS